 New Play Development

 Our greatest strength as a company has been, and continues to be, our vivid local identity.
 We hire and support local talent—onstage and off.
 Our commitment to fostering new works by local playwrights can be seen through our highly respected Silver Commissions Project.
-This priority was significantly aided by the creation of ReACT: New Plays in Progress.
+This priority is significantly aided by the New Play Festival.

 The Silver Commissions Project provides funding for a playwright to complete a new play with the goal of producing it on one of our stages.
 The program has become a critical step in our creative process as we take these and many other new works from script to stage.
 This is where dreams come true for budding playwrights and it serves as an incubator of talent.